What to expect in court

 Arrange support if you’re representing yourself

-You may want to bring a friend with you to the hearing with you.
+If you’re representing yourself in court, you may want to bring a friend with you to the hearing with you.
 This is referred to as a ‘Mackenzie Friend’ and their role is to be with you, help make notes and give you quiet advice.

 You can read more information about representing yourself in court on the government’s website.
 Support through Court is a free, volunteer-led service that supports people who are facing court without legal representation.